ZippCodder/build-apk/README.md

 2. Paste the `buildapk()` function into your bashrc file, and then run `reset`.

-3. Run `buildapk` in the command line on your android project directory according to the command usage.

 ```
 buildapk() {
 if [ $1 = "help" ]